-4 Are the IESO's forecast 2017 operational costs for the Market Renewal Program appropriate in
+- 4 Are the IESO's forecast 2017 operational costs for the Market Renewal Program appropriate in - 5 the context of the scope and timing of the overall project?

-- 7 Reference: Exhibit B, Tab 1, Schedule 1, Page 8 - a) Please explain the IESO's project management process to manage the Market Renewal Program.
+- 7 Reference: Exhibit B, Tab 1, Schedule 1, Page 8 - 8 a) Please explain the IESO's project management process to manage the Market Renewal - 9 Program.

-- a) The MRP has been divided into three work streams: Energy, Capacity, and Operability, and further broken down into six projects: Single Schedule Market, Day-Ahead Market, Enhanced Real-Time Unit Commitment, Incremental Capacity Auction, Capacity Trade, and More Frequent Intertie Scheduling.
-While the elements of each project are unique, they are also inter-related and will require careful coordination as design and implementation decisions are made. - 17
+- 11 a) The MRP has been divided into three work streams: Energy, Capacity, and Operability, and - 12 further broken down into six projects: Single Schedule Market, Day-Ahead Market, - 13 Enhanced Real-Time Unit Commitment, Incremental Capacity Auction, Capacity Trade, and - More Frequent Intertie Scheduling.
+While the elements of each project are unique, they are - also inter-related and will require careful coordination as design and implementation - 16 decisions are made.

-During the High Level Design phase, each project is led by a design supervisor, each reporting to the respective work stream lead.
-Each work stream is supported by project management resources, which are responsible for monitoring and coordinating the High Level Design activities and, more significantly, will be developing individual project execution plans for the detailed design and implementation phases of each project.
+- During the High Level Design phase, each project is led by a design supervisor, each - reporting to the respective work stream lead.
+Each work stream is supported by project - 20 management resources, which are responsible for monitoring and coordinating the High - 21 Level Design activities and, more significantly, will be developing individual project - 22 execution plans for the detailed design and implementation phases of each project.

-The key milestone for the MRP moving forward will be the approval of the MRP business case, which is expected to occur following the High Level Design phase, targeted for Q3 2018.
-The approval of the individual project execution plans will follow the approval of the business case, at which time each project will have established baselines for scope, schedule, and cost against which the project execution phase (detailed design and implementation) will be monitored and controlled.
+- The key milestone for the MRP moving forward will be the approval of the MRP business - case, which is expected to occur following the High Level Design phase, targeted for Q3 - 26 2018.
+The approval of the individual project execution plans will follow the approval of the - business case, at which time each project will have established baselines for scope, schedule, - and cost against which the project execution phase (detailed design and implementation) - will be monitored and controlled.